5 Steps to Convert Your PDF to a TRULY Interactive Ebook

 Step 3: Import into conversion software

 The next step on the way to converting your PDF into an EPUB is by importing it into an authoring tool.
 There are, of course, numerous authoring tools online that you can use to turn your PDF into a beautiful ebook.
-These include Kotobee Author, as well as iBooks Author specifically for ebooks viewable via Apple devices.
+These include Kotobee Author, as well as iBooks Author (discontinued in 2020) specifically for ebooks viewable via Apple devices.
 For this tutorial, we’ll be using Kotobee Author and we’d advise you to do the same.
 Why?
 Because it’s free and if you have any problems, you’ll be able to ask us for help!

 Conversion software allows you not only to actually create and publish your ebook, but also to manage it.
 This step essentially gives you space to: